-Two pilots have been started up now: one pilot in the Department of Antioquia (the vereda – hamlet or small village – of Los Mandarinos, within the municipality of Apartadó) and one in the Department of Meta (the vereda Termales in the municipality of Vistahermosa).
-A third pilot area will be selected soon.
+Two pilots regions have been started up now: one pilot in the Department of Antioquia (the ‘veredas’ – hamlet or small village – Los Manderinos, La Linda, El Tigre and and La Balsa, within the municipality of Apartadó), one in the Department of Meta (the veredas Termales and Costa Rica in the municipality of Vistahermosa).
+A third pilot region is currently explored in Cumaribo, Vichada.

 San Jose de Apartadó